lucachr/nitrogen/README.md

 --------------------

-Dependencies are listed in a file called 'deps' that is located in the same directory of nitrogen (i.e. your package directory).
+Dependencies are listed in a file called 'deps' that is located in the same directory of nitrogen (i.e. your package root directory).
 Dependencies are formatted as "package version", where "package" is the name of the Go package that you need to install (e.g "golang.org/x/crypto/blowfish") and "version" is every suitable option for `git checkout` or `hg update`.

 e.g.
 ```